Funkatronics/TactileWaves/README.md

 ### WaveInputStream

-'WaveInputStream' is an abstract class that contains an underlying `InputStream` to acquire audio bytes from a stream and convert them audio samples.
+`WaveInputStream` is an abstract class that contains an underlying `InputStream` to acquire audio bytes from a stream and convert them audio samples.
 A `WaveManager` object is used to read a `WaveInputStream` and generate windowed frames of audio.